Jona283011/JonaAPITest/README.md

 ### Notes
 - **config.properties**: Added github token in config.properties to avoid uploading the token to the repository.
 Always handle sensitive information carefully and follow best practices for security.
 - **AssertUtils**: The AssertUtils class has been created to cover the use case where a field is required and can be null.
 It has not been extended from AssertTrue because it is a static method.
-- **Siganture is masked**: I have decided to mask the signature because it is a sensitive field..
+- **Siganture is masked**: I have decided to mask the signature because it is a sensitive field.
+- **Extra features**: I would like to cache maven dependencies and put artifacts for reporting.